 Chiggers can be a hassle to deal with because their bites leave some nasty marks on your skin.
 Luckily, there are some proven ways to avoid chiggers while camping and ensure that you get rid of them just in case you do come into contact with them.

-By the way, If you are in the market for a new tent, then you should click hereOpens in a new tab. to see the one I recommend on Amazon.
+By the way, If you are in the market for a new tent, then you should click here to see the one I recommend on Amazon.

 What Are Chiggers?